-10 One of these is a management system using the PDCA cycle of the ISO.
-Under the Business Continuity Management System (BCMS), one means is to use an ISO certification system, etc. However, these Guidelines are not intended to encourage certification systems, in particular third-party certification systems.
+11 One of these is a management system using the PDCA cycle of the ISO.
+Under the Business Continuity Management System (BCMS), one means is to use an ISO certification system, etc. However, the Guidelines are not intended to encourage certification systems, in particular third-party certification systems.

-1.2 Relationship between Enterprises' Conventional Disaster Management Activities and BCM
+Table 1.2-1 Comparison of Enterprises' Conventional Disaster Management Activities and BCM12